Samsung/Tizen.NET/_posts/2020-02-12-Using-SwipeView.md

 ---

 ## SwipeView in Xamarin.Forms 4.4
-In the Xamarin.Forms 4.4 release, a new experimental control called [SwipeView](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.swipeview?view=xamarin-forms) was added.
+The new experimental [SwipeView](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.swipeview?view=xamarin-forms) control was added in the Xamarin.Forms 4.4 release.
 [SwipeView](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.swipeview?view=xamarin-forms) is a container control that wraps any of your controls and make them swipe-able.

-Check out the [API documentation](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.swipeview?view=xamarin-forms) and [official guide](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/swipeview) to dive into.
+See the [API documentation](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.swipeview?view=xamarin-forms) and [official guide](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/swipeview) for detailed information.

-**Note**: Depends on the platforms you are developing, `SwipeView` can be only used under an experimental flag.
-In this case, you need a following line before calling `Forms.Init` in your application.
+**Note**: Depending on the platforms for which you are developing, `SwipeView` can be only used under an experimental flag.
+In this case, add the following line before calling `Forms.Init` in your application.

 ```c#
 Forms.SetFlags("SwipeView_Experimental");
 ```

 ## Preparation to use SwipeView in Tizen
-For most of developers who use the Tizen wearable templates when creating a project in Visual Studio, update `Tizen.Wearable.CircularUI` Nuget version to `1.5.0-pre2` or above.
-This update will bring `Xamarin.Forms` version 4.4.0.991537 to your application.
+For most developers who use the Tizen wearable templates when creating a project in Visual Studio, update `Tizen.Wearable.CircularUI` Nuget version to `1.5.0-pre2` or above.
+This update brings `Xamarin.Forms` version 4.4.0.991537 to your application.
 ![]({{site.url}}{{site.baseurl}}/assets/images/posts/using-swipeview/solutionexplorer.png)

 ## Adding SwipeView to controls
-Here I want to create a simple city selector sample application.
-Check out the sample code below.
-I wrap my images with `SwipeView`.
+Here is how to create a simple city selector sample application.
+First, wrap my images with `SwipeView`.
 One image is the main city image and the other is a decorative image that shows the selected status of the main image.
 I put top items among 4 directions, so that application users can swipe down the city image to invoke an action.
+Check out the sample code below

 ```xaml
 <c:CirclePage xmlns="http://xamarin.com/schemas/2014/forms"